mdxtoc/qtpi/docs/QKD_results.md

 For verisimilitude I implement hash tagging.
 But it doesn't make a difference: in the simulation Eve can either hack it perfectly ([clever Eve](#cleverEve) and [cleverer Eve](#superEve)) or she doesn't even try ([naive Eve](#naiveEve)).

+Wegman-Carter tagging is too computationally expensive whilst qtpi is a naively interpreted language.
+So I do something simpler, because I'm not simulating security against code-crackers.
+It's still a hash, and experiment shows that if Eve accidentally gets her keys muddled up, Alice and Bob notice.

-The mechanism is this: for a hash-key size *w* pick a packet size *s* such that *s*&ge;*w* and 2<sup>*s*</sup>-1 is prime (though the simulation doesn't bother with the prime test).
-Divide the bit sequence to be hashed into packets size 2*s*; convert each packet to an integer; multiply by the hash key; mask with 2<sup>*s*</sup>-1 to reduce the size of the result; convert back to bit strings and concatenate.
+For a hash-key size *w* choose packet size *p* = *w*/3\*4+1.
+Divide the bit sequence to be hashed into packets size 2*p*; convert each packet to an integer; multiply by the hash key; mask with 2<sup>*p*</sup>-1 to reduce the size of the result; convert back to bit strings and concatenate.
 That will have reduced the size of the bit-string by half.
-Repeat until you have no more than *s* bits, and that's the tag.
+Repeat until you have no more than *p* bits, and that's the tag.

 <a name="noEve"></a>
 ## No Eve: just Alice and Bob